MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 To begin defining a measure, from the **Measures** page, select **Add new measure**.

-## Step 2: Choose the starting entity
+## Step 2: Complete selections on the Measure creation pane

 Selecting **New Measure** opens the measure creation pane.

 - **Name** (mandatory): After completing the configuration of your measure, it appears on the **Measures** page under this name.
 - **Display name** (optional): As mentioned earlier, your measure is added as an attribute or saved as a new entity.
 In both cases, the measure carries over the Display Name to the home page and Customer Card.

-## Step 3: Choose related entities
+## Step 3: Complete selections on the Measures builder

 After completing Step 2, you'll see the following page: